Spoiler-Free Review: The Sheep Detectives

 Based on the previews, I thought this would be more of a silly, slapstick comedy about sheep getting into trouble.
 And while there are definitely fun and lighthearted moments, the film is so much more than that.
 It’s actually a clever and surprisingly heartfelt mystery.

 It made me think of the game Clue – a classic “whodunit” where you’re trying to piece together what happened.
+It takes place in a small, fictional English town called Denbrook.
+George Hardy, a shepherd, cares for his sheep and even reads murder mysteries to them.
 When the shepherd is murdered, there are multiple suspects, and the story unfolds as the mystery is investigated.
 The twist?
 The sheep themselves step in to help solve the case.

 There’s a silly police officer, an innkeeper, a butcher, a daughter…and a few other characters…it’s fun to look for clues and try to guess during the movie.